 Where we serve:

-CCEJ is a contractor for the Los Angeles County Dispute Resolution program coordinated by the Los Angeles County Commission on Human Relations (LACCHR).
-Our RPIC program primarily provides conflict resolution services to residents of South Los Angeles, Long Beach and Greater Los Angeles geographic areas.
-This program is free or low-cost to community.
+CCEJ is a contractor for the Los Angeles County Dispute Resolution program coordinated by the Los Angeles County Commission on Human Relations (LACCHR) as well as the National Association for Community Mediation (NAFCM).
+Our RPIC program primarily provides conflict resolution services to residents of South Los Angeles, Compton, Long Beach and Greater Los Angeles geographic areas.
+This program is low-cost or sliding scale to community.

 Key Team Members: